Fundamentals of trail navigation are a necessary skill

 Knowing how to navigate is important for your safety, the safety of fellow hikers, and SAR teams.
 By applying a bit of wilderness navigation skill to your hike, you can avoid getting lost.
 Your family and friends will be glad you made it back.

 Learn the Skills

-A less ideal alternative but a good addition is to obtain a book or video on trail navigation (see list below).
-There are also some YouTube videos and online courses on wilderness map navigation.
+A good addition is to obtain a book or video on trail navigation (see list below).
+There are also YouTube videos and online courses on wilderness map navigation.

 Regardless of how you obtain wilderness navigation skills, it's the practice and actual use of those skills that count.
 The list of gear needed for your kit is small: an accurate trail map, a compass, and a pencil.

 There is no substitute for a printed map and reliable compass.
 GPS is a wonderful additional tool and can make backtracking the route you hiked a snap (assuming you know how to use it).
 However, being solely dependent on GPS can also get you into trouble -- batteries die, a good satellite signal can't be obtained, a drop on a rock cracks the screen, or it was lacking waterproofness.
 Keep track of your route on the printed map even when you are using GPS.